alexzshl/vscode-picgo-profile-schema/README.md

 ## Contribution

-The Schema file is still to be perfected, especially in the descriptions (mouse-over prompt) section.
-Please help refine and promote its standardization.
+The Schema file is still to be perfected, especially the descriptions of each uploader.

 1. A little knowledge of [JSON Schema](http://json-schema.org/).
 2. Edit docs in `./schemas`.